waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HM Usage:** HMs are used from the party menu.
 Fainted Pokémon can use field moves.
 - **"No Will to Fight" Message (Correction):** Appears when the party menu cursor is on a fainted Pokémon.
 - **Level Cap:** The level cap with 8 badges is 65.
-- **Special NPC Interaction:** Certain puzzles may require walking *through* an NPC rather than interacting with them (e.g., Summer Beach House).
+- **Special NPC Interaction:** Certain puzzles may require walking *through* an NPC rather than interacting with them (e.g., Summer Beach House, Rock Tunnel Super Nerd).
-- **PC Tile Anomaly:** The tile for interacting with the Pokémon Center PC is sometimes labeled as `grass` in the map data, despite being indoors.

 # II.
 Battle Intel